-“Can I just mate this follower along this cam?”
+“Can I just mate this follower along with this cam?”

 “How does this chain drive move the product carriers?”